Grand Theft Auto: Chinatown Wars: Plot

-In 2009, Triad member Huang Lee travels to Liberty City to deliver the Yu Jian sword—a family heirloom won in a card game by his father who was recently murdered in Kowloon—to his uncle Wu "Kenny" Lee.
+In 2009, Triad member Huang Lee travels to Liberty City to deliver the Yu Jian sword—a family heirloom won in a card game by his father, who was recently murdered in Kowloon—to his uncle Wu "Kenny" Lee.
 Upon arrival, Huang's escort is killed by unknown assailants, who steal the sword and leave Huang for dead.
 Surviving, he makes his way to Kenny's restaurant and informs his uncle of the theft.
-Kenny, outraged at the news, reveals that he intended to hand the sword to Hsin Jaoming, the elderly head of the Liberty City Triads, in order to secure his position as his successor.
-Feeling dishonoured for losing Yu Jian, Kenny instructs Huang to assist in keeping his businesses afloat while he is in the city, causing him to be slowly drawn into the drug trade.
-While helping his uncle, Huang learns that two others are competing to become Hsin's successor—his sleazy son Chan Jaoming, and a ruthless deputy Zhou Ming—and finds himself working for both men in addition to Kenny.
+Kenny, outraged at the news, reveals that he intended to hand the sword to Hsin Jaoming, the elderly head of the Liberty City Triads, in order to secure his position as Hsin's successor.
+Feeling dishonored for losing Yu Jian, Kenny instructs Huang to assist in keeping his business afloat while he is in the city, causing him to be slowly drawn into the drug trade.
+While helping his uncle, Huang learns that two others are competing to become Hsin's successor—Hsin's sleazy son Chan Jaoming, and a ruthless underboss named Zhou Ming—and finds himself working for both men in addition to Kenny.

-During a job, Huang is intercepted by Wade Heston, a corrupt LCPD detective under observation by Internal Affairs, who offers to assist him in finding Yu Jian, believing that apprehending the thieves will clear his reputation and get internal affairs off his tail.
+During a job, Huang is intercepted by Wade Heston, a corrupt LCPD detective under observation by internal affairs, who offers to help him find Yu Jian, believing that apprehending the thieves will clear his reputation and get internal affairs off his tail.
 Huang agrees and helps Heston investigate a Korean gang that is allied with the Triads, which the latter suspects to be behind the sword's theft.
 After bugging the Koreans' headquarters, the pair learn that there is a splinter group within the gang called the Wonsu Nodong, whose leader has been causing problems for the Triads with the help of an informant.